 - The hospital requests that one designated family member call and receive updates about the patient.
 This helps the hospital provide consistent updates and information regarding the patient’s condition.

-- Pediatric Patients patients can have Both Parents and/or Designated Support Persons in the room, whether the child is being treated in the ED or on the Pediatric Unit.
+- Pediatric Patients can have Both Parents and/or Designated Support Persons in the room at a time, whether the child is being treated in the ED or on the Pediatric Unit.

 - For Outpatient Visits/Appointments (Physician office visits, Same Day Surgery, Cath Lab, Wound Care, Radiology, Therapy, etc.) patients may bring up to 2 visitors if needed for care or support.

-- All Nursing Unit waiting rooms remain closed (ER, ICU, 3rd floor, 4th floor, & 5th Floor) – Visitors are asked to stay in the patient’s room while they are visiting, and once they are done visiting to exit the facility
+- All Nursing Unit waiting rooms are open in a limited capacity for families of patients on Hospice and/or comfort care.
+(ED, ICU, 3rd floor, 4th floor, & 5th Floor), otherwise visitors are asked to stay in the patient’s room while they are visiting, and once they are done visiting to exit the facility.

 Hutchinson Regional Medical Center understands the value of family support for patients however, the safety of patients and staff requires us to make changes to our visitation policy.